 Everyone is definitely familiar with all those great development and infrastructure tools that should be used when you create and/or maintain a mature software solution.
-Some of them are integrated with each other, like Atlassian stack, some require additional tweaking, as AWS and other monitoring tools, and some may require extra routines to be used (say, you secure all with firewalls and VPNs).
+Some of them are integrated with each other, like Atlassian stack, some require additional tweaking, like AWS and other monitoring tools, and some may require extra routines to be used (say, you secure all with firewalls and VPNs).

 Having all parts properly and securely set up, you will need to login into each and every tool to either use it or see the inside data.
 Obviously, most of the time you are simply looking into what’s going on with your servers, issues, builds, documents and other as a snapshot.

 One of the options will be using an integration tool like Slack that will allow you to tire most of the parts together.
-It has a great a powerful integration abilities as as well as own Slack API, but will not allow you to perform any action remotely.
+It has a great a powerful integration abilities as well as own Slack API, but will not allow you to perform any action remotely.

 And what if you are ✈️travelling or in a middle of an important 👔meeting and you need to not only see what’s going on with your system but also 🛠influence on it and 🕹manipulate?

 We faced with the same needs while working on an Online Wealth Manager solution.
-Thus, as an obvious solution we required a Bot that will solve daily operations and development problems, such as:
+Thus, as an obvious solution, we required a Bot that will solve daily operations and development problems, such as:

 - Start/stop environment in private or public clouds;

 - Apply configuration changes (orchestration) on each machine or the whole group;

 - Grab statistics and performance data and represent those as charts;

 - Tail and grep logs across multiple application instances.